-- Program is hybrid (60% online + 40% face-to-face education) originally, and will be offered as 100% distance as needed.
+- Program is hybrid (60% online + 40% face-to-face education) originally, but courses can be offered as hybrid or 100% distance as needed

-- Courses are being developed for face-to-face, hybrid and 100% distance/online formats and pedagogies
+- Courses are being developed for face-to-face, hybrid and 100% distance/online delivery formats and pedagogy

-- Faculty are tech savvy and experienced with face-to-face, hybrid or distance learning
+- Faculty are tech savvy and experienced with face-to-face, hybrid or distance teaching and learning

-- Faculty, staff and students have been using Zoom Video Conferencing and Microsoft Teams very proactively in our program
+- Faculty, staff and students have been using Zoom Video Conferencing and Microsoft Teams as collaboration tools very proactively in our program

 - Faculty hold live synchronous office hours to teach content and assist students

-- Faculty provides course content for a synchronous learning
+- Faculty provide course content for asynchronous learning

-- Students have a dedicated Microsoft Azure Data Science Virtual Computer that includes needed software for our MSBA Program.
-They can use assigned virtual computer via Internet connection
+- Students have a dedicated Microsoft Azure Data Science Virtual Computer that includes needed software for our MSBA program.
+They can use the assigned virtual computer via an internet connection

 - Each applied project student team has a dedicated Microsoft Team Site that has Kanban/Agile Project Management Tool, Onedrive storage, Sharepoint file sharing and Live chat & video conferencing